monisha-max/INTELLITAX_GROUP6/README.md

 - **Personalized Tax Suggestions:** IntelliTax offers tailored suggestions to optimize tax liabilities based on user data and financial profiles.

-- **Interactive Chatbots:**  IntelliTax features two chatbots: Resource-based Chatbot for querying tax-related resources and Personalized Tax Chatbot for addressing tax-filing inquiries, providing personalized assistance to taxpayers.
+- **Interactive Chatbots:** IntelliTax features two chatbots: A resource-based Chatbot for querying tax-related resources and a Personalized Tax Chatbot for addressing tax-filing inquiries and providing personalized assistance to taxpayers.

 - **Yearly Tax Details:** IntelliTax provides taxpayers with detailed records of their tax filings for each year, allowing them to access and review their financial information conveniently.